top of page

 The adjective 'giddy' has an interesting etymology rooted in Middle English.
 It can be traced back to the Old English word 'gidig,' which meant 'mad' or 'possessed by a demon.'
 This Old English term itself likely has connections to the Old Norse word 'gyðingr,' which meant 'possessed' or 'mad.'
 Over time, the meaning of 'giddy' evolved to describe a state of intense and often lighthearted excitement, exhilaration, or happiness that can make a person feel somewhat light-headed or dizzy.
 This evolution reflects how intense emotions, particularly positive ones, can temporarily alter one's mental state, creating a sense of giddiness that was originally associated with a more chaotic or frenzied state of mind.

-Quiz: Find the meaning of the adjective giddy:
+Find the correct meaning of the adjective giddy:

 Try Again!